ibm-cloud-docs/watson/getting-started-cf.md

   ```
   {: pre}

-  The command finds often uses the `manifest.yml` or other configuration file to find file to be pushed (for example, a `.war` file for Java or a `.zip` file for Node.js).
+  The command uses the `manifest.yml` file or other configuration file to identify the file to be pushed (for example, a `.war` file for Java or a `.zip` file for Node.js).
 However, you can specify the pathname of the application file by using `-p` option.

 ## Commands for existing applications